tttstudios/vanhacks-netlify/src/pages/index.md

     - alt: VSW Logo
       sponsor: img/logos/VSW_logo.jpg
       url: 'http://vanstartupweek.ca/'
+      description:
+        Vancouver Startup Week is a week-long celebration connecting entrepreneurs, investors, leaders, and friends to support our startup community.
+The city will be teeming with events and networking receptions hosted by some of the biggest names in the startup scene.
+Last year, VSW brought together more than 2,000 people, to more than 108 different events run by dozens of amazing community partners.
     - alt: TTT studios logo
       sponsor: img/logos/ttt-logo.png
       url: 'https://ttt.studio'
+      description:
+        TTT Studios is an award winning Digital Innovation Studio with a strong belief in being heavily involved in empowering the community.
+Having built solutions for more than 200 clients around the world, they work with industry leaders and challengers who have ambitious goals and see the value in re-shaping their industries through technology.
   title: Founding Sponsors
 judges:
   - description: >-